|

 The following highly collectible Franklin Library Signed Editions were published between 1977 and 1982.
 They are all fully leather bound with beautiful covers and contain gorgeous and rich silk moire endpapers.
 Signatures are protected by unattached tissue inserts.

-The values listed are average prices that were sought […]
+The values listed are average prices that were sought by booksellers at […]

 July 1st, 2018